tatumroaquin/sighfer/README.md

 <h1 align="center"><a href="https://ormux.github.io/sighfer">Sighfer</a></h1>
 <h5 align="center">06/03/2021 - Present</h5>
 This website is an ongoing project to understand various types of cryptographic ciphers used to represent information in a  different way.
 Life is just a __rubix cube__ no matter how different each permutations may be their shape will always remain a cube.

-### Ciphers Available (Rainbow People Update)
+<h2 align="center">Ciphers Available</h2>
 | Cipher    | Description |
 ------------|-------------|
 | Atbash    | monoalphabetic substitution cipher originally used by Hebrews to encrypt the Torah and essentially uses a reversed alphabet |